SELF-GUIDED Tour - 'swanson's road'

 Highlights: Local history, geology, archeology, commanding views, pre-colonial history

-The Bunkhouse campsite is marked by the “headless crow crescent” sign on Township Road 434 and is strategically located adjacent to Swanson‘s road - the only documented name for this ancient trail which leads to the Battle River valley.
+The Bunkhouse and Granary campsites are marked by the “headless crow crescent” sign on Township Road 434 and is strategically located adjacent to Swanson‘s road - the only documented name for this ancient trail which leads to the Battle River valley.
 Speculation is the trail was used for eons by both man and beast as a direct and relatively easy conduit to the valley floor and more importantly to a shallow, solid river crossing.
 A plateau at the base of the trail affords a breathtaking view of the “Ferry Point Bluffs”.

 This spectacular 74 acre property is one of only a handful of properties on the Battle where the riparian zone is fenced on both sides providing exceptional opportunities for wildlife viewing.